raganwald/javascript-allonge-six/manuscript/markdown/Recursion/destructuring.md

 [zero-based]: https://en.wikipedia.org/wiki/Zero-based_numbering

-### destrcturing arrays
+### destructuring arrays

 There is another way to extract elements from arrays: *Destructuring*, a feature going back to Common Lisp, if not before.
-We saw how to construct an array literal usuing `[`, expressions, `,` and `]`.
+We saw how to construct an array literal using `[`, expressions, `,` and `]`.
 Here's an example of an array literal that uses a name:

     const wrap = (something) => [something];